Reviewed by – Dr. Satish Reddy

-An ACL reconstruction surgery involves replacement of anterior cruciate ligament by a tissue graft.
+An ACL reconstruction surgery involves the replacement of anterior cruciate ligament by a tissue graft.
 A new ligament grows on the tissue graft approximately six months after the procedure.

-Tissue grafts can be obtained from patient’s own body (autograft), such as from patellar tendon or hamstrings tendon; or from other sources (allograft).
+Tissue grafts can be obtained from a patient’s own body (autograft), such as from patellar tendon or hamstrings tendon; or from other sources (allograft).

 During the surgery, a tissue graft is secured by interference screws which help in securing the tendon into bones (tibia and femur).

 Read More: Best Treatment For ACL Injury

 Initially, titanium was the material of choice for interference screws, used in ACL reconstruction surgeries owing to its biocompatibility.
 Lately, biodegradable screws are widely used.

 A bioabsorbable or biodegradable screw automatically resorbs or disintegrates in our body, unlike a metallic (titanium) screw.

 An anterior cruciate ligament reconstruction surgery is minimally invasive and requires small incisions.
 Post-surgical rehabilitation is an important determinant to a successful recovery.1